-Our au pair program will give you the chance to live your passion for working with children, to become part of a British family and to get to know the British customs and day-to-day life while making friends from all around the world.
-This is a budget-friendly and secure way of living abroad!
+Firstly, our au pair program offers you the opportunity to live your passion for working with children.
+Additionally, you’ll become part of a British family and experience day-to-day life while making friends from all around the world.
+Furthermore, this is a budget-friendly and secure way of living abroad!

 "An au pair is a little bit parent, a little bit teacher, but mostly a BEST FRIEND."

 - As a Canadian citizen, you are eligible to apply for the Youth Mobility Scheme visa, which allows you to live and work in the UK for up to 2 years.
 Especially if this is your first longer venture outside of Canada, we want to make sure that you feel fully supported and have the security to enjoy your work and travel adventure in the UK!

 - We partner with a trusted and accredited au pair agency in the UK.
 The staff is passionate about cultural exchange and every au pair that joins their program.